bnclabs/golog/README.md

 * Work on the code, once finished, raise a pull request.
 * Golog is written in [golang](https://golang.org/), hence expected to follow the global guidelines for writing go programs.
+* As of now, branch `master` is the development branch.